-Diana Dabinett was born in Bulawayo, Rhodesia (now Zimbabwe), in central Africa, in 1943.
-In 1963 Dabinett received a bachelor of fine arts from Cape Town University in South Africa.
-In the following years, she taught at high schools in Zimbabwe and in England.
+Dabinett was born in 1943 at Bulawayo, Rhodesia (now Zimbabwe), in central Africa.
+In 1963, she received a Bachelor of Fine Arts degree from Cape Town University in South Africa.
+In the following years, she taught at high schools in Zimbabwe and England.

-While in England she met and later married Pat Dabinett.
-The couple emigrated to Canada in 1968, settling in London, Ontario where she was employed for four years as assistant curator at the Art Gallery of London (now the London Regional Art and Historical Museums).
-They moved to Newfoundland in 1975, and she began a career as a practicing artist full-time.
+While in England, she met and later married Pat Dabinett.
+The couple moved to Canada in 1969, and settled in London, Ontario, where she was employed for four years as assistant curator at the Art Gallery of London (now the London Regional Art and Historical Museums).
+The Dabinetts moved to Newfoundland in 1975, and she began a career as a fulltime practicing artist.

-Dabinett is a painter, sculptor and fibre artist who was trained in oil painting, carving and printmaking, but works primarily with water-based materials such as dye on silk and watercolour on paper.
-Inspired by the Newfoundland environment, she renders subjects such as plants, bogs, the sea and ocean life in translucent but brightly coloured blends.
+Dabinett is a painter, sculptor, and fibre artist.
+She was trained in oil painting, carving, and printmaking, but works primarily with water-based materials, such as dye on silk and watercolour on paper.
+Inspired by the Newfoundland environment, she depicts subjects such as plants, bogs, the sea, and marine life in vibrant colour.

-In 1998 Dabinett went to Hopedale, Labrador, to work as the director and facilitator of Artists and Communities, a 14 month pilot program funded by The Canada Council and the Labrador School Board.
-This program united local artists and students in creating a permanent art installation in the new Amos Comenius Memorial School.
-The program was such a success that it gave rise to the exhibition, Avertok: Place of the Whales, which toured provincially.
+In 1998, Dabinett went to Hopedale, Labrador, to work as the director and facilitator of Artists and Communities, a 14-month pilot program funded by the Canada Council for the Arts and the Labrador School Board.
+The program united local artists and students in creating a permanent art installation in the new Amos Comenius Memorial School.
+It culminated in the exhibition, Avertok: Place of the Whales, which toured provincially.
 It included Dabinett's own work and that of the participating artists and students.